 For a complete list of hardware certified for RHEL 6 and RHEL 7, see Red Hat Ecosystem Catalog.

 - The kernel does not identify unsupported hardware.

-- For RHEL 8, the system RAM per CPU (logical core) is not less than 1GB.
+- For RHEL 8, the system RAM per CPU (logical core) ratio is not less than 1.

 The Hypervisor/Partitioning subtest confirms that the host architecture displayed in the RHEL image is supported by RHEL, the CCSP program, and the kernel.
 Currently, the CCSP image certification is supported for the following existing and upcoming RHEL versions and corresponding architectures:

 - RHEL 6: x86, x86_64, ppc, ppc64

 - RHEL 7: x86_64, ppc, ppc64, ppc64le, and

 - The PASS scenarios of hypervisor/partitioning for RHEL 6 is x86 (i386 packages with i686 kernel), and x86_64 on RHEL KVM, VMware, and HyperV.
 It also includes ppc and ppc64 on PowerVM

 - The PASS scenarios of hypervisor/partitioning for RHEL 7 and RHEL 8 is x86_64 on RHEL KVM, VMware, and HyperV.
 It also includes ppc and ppc64 on PowerVM; ppc64le on BareMetal, PowerVM, and RHEV for Power